Teen fatally shot in Schenectady fondly remembered

 “Dubar, he was a pretty outgoing kid once you got him to open up,” said Davis.
 “He was really shy to start off.
 He’s been through a lot in his life, his home life and stuff like that.
 He used sports as an outlet.”

-Saturday night, police were called for shots fired on Congress Street and found a large young crowd scattering.
+Police were called Saturday night for shots fired on Congress Street and found a large young crowd scattering.

-They found 15-year-old Dubar Knowles in the backyard of 1122 Congress Street with a fatal gunshot wound to his torso.
+They found 15-year-old Dubar Knowles in the backyard of 1122 Congress St. with a fatal gunshot wound to his torso.

-A few blocks away, police found a 13-year-old girl who was injured in the neck.
+Police found a 13-year-old girl a few blocks away, who was injured in the neck.

 People who claimed to have been invited to the party say it was a Sweet 16 celebration with a flyer that promised tight security, along with a $5 entry fee.

-“It’s just a shock really because I have kids his age and I have a son who also wanted to attend the party and didn’t go, but it just hits home being a coach and having these bonds with these kids that you keep for a life.
-Life long bonds and relationships that– it’s hard,” said Coach Davis.
+“It’s just a shock really, because I have kids his age; and I have a son who also wanted to attend the party and didn’t go, but it just hits home being a coach and having these bonds with these kids that you keep for life.
+Lifelong bonds and relationships that – it’s hard,” said Coach Davis.

 “I met Tyreek in 2017.
 He was a football player of mine,” said Coach Karl LaFountain.
 “A real shy kid at first.
 He was fighting through some issues at home.
 Once you got to know him, he had a beautiful smile.
 And it just breaks my heart to know that he was a victim of street violence, knowing how big of a heart this kid had and how much potential he had, too.
 He could have been something very special.
 He really had that in him.
 He would go through a brick wall for me.”